plandes/flex-compile/README.md

 This is a REPL based compiler that allows for evaluation Clojure buffers, expressions and starting the REPL using [Cider].

+The Clojure compiler connects using two [Cider] modes: the default `jack-in` mode or connecting to a host and port remotely with `cider-connect`.
+You can switch betwee these two methods with the [given keybindings](#key-bindings):

+  `M-x 1 C-u C-x C-u`

+See documetation with  `M-h f flex-compiler-query-eval` method for more inforamtion (and current binding).

 ### Scala